mikechen66/deep-learning-with-python/README.md

 code of lines are obsolete and tools are deprecated after the release of new dev environments such as Keras 2.4, TensorFlow 2.3, imageio, etc.

-1. Adapt to the New Dev Environment
+1.Adapt to the New Dev Environment

 Although Kears has been gradullay integrated into the TensorFlow environment, some classical programs (especially the teaching programs) keep still no changed.
 It raises the challenges to the beginners who want the easy-to-read solutions.
 All of the programs are tested to adapt to both Keas 2.4.3 and TF 2.3.1.

-2. Correct Code Errors
+2.Correct Code Errors

 Much more annoying errors emerges from anywhere while readers run the obsolete Notebook programs.
 Therefore, the python script would be a better complementary alternative to the Notebook codes.
 I am